-Seeking info on homeowners insurance in a specific city?
+Seeking info on insurance in a specific city?

-Your state won't require you to carry homeowners insurance.
-However, your mortgage will.
+State law doesn't require you to carry homeowners insurance.
+However, your mortgage lender may.

 A tornado can hit with very little advance warning.
 There is little that can be done to prepare and the outcomes are usually devastating.
 Therefore, it's vital to protect your home against tornado damage in Kansas, which averages 92 tornado events per year.*